 Automated Storage and Retrieval Systems are a key component of many warehouse automation systems in fulfillment and distribution centers, offering highly accurate, highly efficient, high throughput inventory management capabilities.
 They can be configured to be completely redundant, spreading inventory across multiple aisles and thus decreasing dependency on the ability of any single ASRS Crane or ASRS Shuttle to handle a task.
 Thanks to an incremental system design, ASRS Systems can also easily expanded to meet increasing productivity demands.

-An Automated Storage and Retrieval System is comprised of several separate integrated components that operate under the directive of a warehouse control system and machine controllers.
+An Automated Storage and Retrieval System is comprised of several separate integrated components that operate under the directive of a warehouse execution system or warehouse control system and machine controllers.
 An ASRS individual component parts include:

 - Precision engineered racking, designed to hold tight tolerances that allow for high storage density and fast compartment access